wso2/docs-open-banking/en/docs/develop/consent-amendment-history.md

 ```
 You can override the `handleConsentAmendmentHistoryRetrieval` method to generate a representation of the consent history data which is specific to the relevant specification.

-Given below is a brief explanation of the methods you need to implement to configure the Consent Amendment History feature according to your requirements:
+Given below is a brief explanation of the Consent Core Service methods you can use or override in your toolkits to achieve Consent Amendment and Consent Amendment History requirements according to the specification:

 !!! note
     Following methods can be accessible from [Consent Core Service](../consent-core-service/).